-Beef and onion pie is good - with a cheddar cheese crust its fantastic.
-This recipe uses budget-friendly minced beef.
+Beef and onion pie with cheese crust

 For the pastry, blend the flour, butter cubes and salt in a food processor until the mixture resembles breadcrumbs.

 Add the cheese, water and egg yolk and continue to blend until the mixture comes together as a dough.

 Turn out the dough onto a lightly floured work surface and knead lightly for 3-4 minutes, or until smooth and elastic.
 Wrap the dough in cling film and chill in the fridge for at least one hour.

 Meanwhile, for the filling, heat the oil in a frying pan over a medium heat.
 Add the beef mince, in batches if necessary, and fry for 6-8 minutes, turning once, or until browned all over.
 Remove from the pan and set aside (keep warm).
 Repeat the process with the remaining batches of beef mince.

 Add the onion, carrot and celery to the pan used to fry the mince.
 Fry for 3-4 minutes, stirring well, until softened.

 Return the mince to the pan and stir in the tomato purée, Worcestershire sauce and bitter ale.
 Bring the mixture to a simmer and cook, stirring regularly, for 8-10 minutes, or until the majority of the liquid has evaporated.